bengoehring/ura/README.md

 reliability.
-While not the first package to provide users access to IRR diagnostics (e.g., [irr](https://cran.r-project.org/package=irr)), `ura` aims to provide a simple set of tools for quickly monitoring rater progress and precision You can use `ura` to, for instance, find the percentage agreement or Krippendorf’s Alpha of all of the subjects coded by your raters.
+While not the first package to provide users access to IRR diagnostics (e.g., [irr](https://cran.r-project.org/package=irr)), `ura` aims to provide a simple set of tools for quickly monitoring rater progress and precision.
+You can use `ura` to, for instance, find the percentage agreement or Krippendorf’s Alpha of all of the subjects coded by your raters.
 Another helpful use is to calculate percentage agreement values by rater, providing an efficient way to monitor the relative